Featured Products

 This question is a lot more complicated than I thought it would be when I first started reviewing this product.

-If you want a pair of Ray-Bans with an integrated camera for taking photos and videos on your trips, when you’re doing sports, or when you’re just out and about and see something cool, yes, these are still great for that.
-I had forgotten how much I loved using the Gen 1s on my trip to Ireland and Iceland or to the beach, basically in situations where pulling out your phone wouldn’t be safe or as convenient.
+If you want a pair of Ray-Bans with an integrated camera for taking photos and videos on trips, during sports, or when you’re out and about and see something cool, yes, these are still great for that.
+I had forgotten how much I loved using the Gen 1s on my trips to Ireland and Iceland, or to the beach.
+Basically any situation where pulling out your phone wouldn’t be safe or as convenient.
+Add that camera capability to the open-ear speakers, the doubled battery life, a water resistance rating of IPX4 (splashes and rain are fine, submersion is not), plus the status light, recording light, and a touchpad that works great for controlling music, media, and the AI assistant, and it’s a great hardware package.
+Just don’t clean them with rubbing alcohol like I stupidly did.
+It will absolutely ruin the finish on the frame.